Ask Experts Questions for FREE Help!

 You will have to wait until the IRS notifies you of the ITIN before you can file your state tax return.

-As for your withholding, go ahead and submit a new W-4 claiming at least exemptions as married.
+As for your withholding, submit a new W-4 claiming at least exemptions as married.
 Overwithholding gives the government free use of your money.

 New Member